wrappedfi/wrapped-tokenlist/README.md

   </a>
 </p>

-# Wrapped.com Assets
+# Wrapped Assets

-This repository contains a JSON file with assets currently available through Wrapped.com, along with those that may become available in the near future.
+This repository contains a JSON file with assets currently available through Wrapped.com, as well as many others throughout the space.

+Know about a wrapped asset that isn't included in our list?
+Please [open a new issue](https://github.com/tokensoft/wrapped-tokenlist/issues/new/choose) to tell us about it!

 <!-- links & profiles -->